 The worst is usually over within a week.
 But it can take a little longer for the symptoms to go away completely.
 Coughs in particular can be stubborn.
 Adults need 18 days on average to completely recover from a cough, and it can take up to three weeks in children too.

 Infections of the upper airways only very rarely cause serious complications like pneumonia.
-It's a good idea to see a doctor if you have high fever, severe or worsening symptoms, chest pain, shortness of breath or trouble breathing.
+It's a good idea to see a doctor if you have a high fever, severe or worsening symptoms, chest pain, shortness of breath or trouble breathing.
 This is especially important for people who have a chronic disease of the airways, such as chronic obstructive pulmonary disease (COPD).

 There are very many different types of cold viruses.
 That's why you're not protected against further colds once you have recovered.
 Your immune system needs to learn how to fight each new virus.
 This also means that it's not possible to vaccinate against colds.